What is the Difference Between Medical Scribing and Coding?

 Skills Required

-To excel in medical scribing, individuals must possess strong communication skills, attention to detail, and a solid understanding of medical terminology.
-Quick typing skills and adaptability to various clinical settings are also essential.
+To succeed as a medical scribe, individuals must possess strong communication skills, attention to detail, and a solid understanding of medical terminology.
+These skills help ensure that medical documentation is accurate and complete.
+Additionally, quick typing skills and the ability to adapt to different clinical environments are essential for success in the role.

 What is Medical Coding?